trufnetwork/node/extensions/tn_cache/README.md

 ## Features

 - **Configurable Caching**: Define which streams to cache and on what schedule
+- **Dynamic Resolution**: Automatically detects new streams matching wildcards and new children of composed streams
 - **Isolated from Consensus**: Uses PostgreSQL schemas that are excluded from block hashing
 - **Background Refresh**: Automatically refreshes cache data on configurable schedules
 - **Graceful Handling**: Safely enables/disables without affecting node operation